MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extent-tags.md

 ---
 # Extent tags

 An *extent tag* is a string that describes properties common to all data in an [extent](extents-overview.md).
 For example, during data ingestion, you can append an extent tag to signify the source of the ingested data.
-Subsequently, you can leverage this tag for analysis.
+Then, you can use this tag for analysis.

 Extents can hold multiple tags as part of their metadata.
 When extents merge, their tags also merge, ensuring consistent metadata representation.